Homemade Papaya Lime Baby Food (Puree and BLW)

 After you check off the more conventional first foods for baby – apple, sweet potato, and broccoli – papaya is a great addition to your baby’s growing list of foods.

 While you can serve papaya as a simple puree, both of my babies found they loved it even more when paired with yogurt to add some creaminess, either mixed into the puree or as a dip for a slice of fresh papaya.
-For baby-led weaning, the best option is to start with a bigger piece of papaya so they can use their palmer grasp to fist it as they gnaw on it.
-As your baby’s pincer grasp develops, you can use smaller pieces of papaya for them to pick up by themselves.
-Over the years, I found that it helps to roll some of these smaller pieces of the slipper fruit in some hemp seeds, ground coconut, baby cereal or flax seeds.
+For baby-led weaning, the best option is to start with a larger piece of papaya so they can use their palmar grasp to fist it as they gnaw.
+As your baby’s pincer grasp develops, you can use smaller pieces of papaya for them to pick up on their own.
+Over the years, I found that it helps to roll some of these smaller pieces of the slipper fruit in some hemp seeds, ground coconut, baby cereal, or flax seeds.

 Get the recipe: Homemade Papaya Lime Baby Food (puree and BLW)